liuyxpp/mpltex/README.rst

     # Then use your_plot in a normal way.
     your_plot()

-And it will produce images suitable for publishing in American Chemical Society (ACS).
+And it will create a plot ready for publishing in journals published by American Chemical Society (ACS).

 ``mpltex`` also contains several helper functions to faciliate production of specific type of images.
 Following codes will produce a set of line arts with cycled line styles and line markers with the help of ``mpltex.linestyle_generator`` function.